 Note that the Nexus version has a bug that will make you crash when you reload mods, which is fixed in the versions uploaded to the Modding Tools thread in the Darktide Modders Discord.

-I have a quick demo video for using it.
+I have a quick demo video for using it in this context.

 Going Through the Template